 Let me reiterate this.

-If you don’t count those voters for the two lower finishers who didn’t rank a second choice as having participated, and they didn’t have a second choice, than it is as though they never showed up to vote and their participation is wholly removed from impacting the ultimate decision.
+If you don’t count those voters for the two lower finishers who didn’t rank a second choice as having participated, and they didn’t have a second choice (or their subsequent choices were also eliminated), than it is as though they never showed up to vote and their participation is wholly removed from impacting the ultimate decision.

 So let’s just be clear here: Ranked Choice Voting is a complete and total failure.

 It claimed to end negative campaigning, and this was the most negative campaign in Maine political history.